 Interoperability in Cerner vs. Epic

-Interoperability should be a key consideration when choosing between Cerner and Epic.
+Interoperability, the ability for the system to share information with other software, should be a key consideration when choosing between Epic vs Cerner.
 Here’s how both systems stack up when it comes to sharing patient data.

 Epic allows for interoperability in three different ways.
 First, you can connect to the Carequality network, a public-private network that connects healthcare providers from all over the United States.
 Another way is the EpicCare Link, which lets non-Epic users view information about patients from an Epic user.
 Think of it like the shareable collaboration links Google Drive and Dropbox utilize.
 Share Everywhere is a third interoperability feature that lets patients share their own health information with outside providers.
 This allows providers to see patient information without connecting to Epic through an EHR.

 How Cerner and Epic have responded to EHR innovations